oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The FInite element Automatic Tabulator (FIAT) supports generation of arbitrary order instances of the Lagrange elements on lines, triangles, and tetrahedra.
-It is also capable of generating arbitrary order instances of Jacobi-type quadrature rules on the same element shapes.
+The FInite element Automatic Tabulator (FIAT) supportsgeneration of arbitrary order instances of the Lagrange elements onlines, triangles, and tetrahedra.
+It is also capable of generatingarbitrary order instances of Jacobi-type quadrature rules on the sameelement shapes.

-**URL**
+**More Information**

 https://bitbucket.org/fenics-project/fiat